microsoftgraph/msgraph-sdk-design/content/DotnetResponseObject.md

 ## Proposed solution

-We propose that we overload our existing *Async functions to enable this new functionality.
+We propose that we create parallel *Async functions to enable the GraphResponse object functionality.
+We will generate requests with the following public API signatures:

+GetWithResponseObjectAsync(): GraphResponse<T>, where T is the return type CreateWithResponseObjectAsync(NewObject: Entity) : GraphResponse<T>, where T is the return type PostWithResponseObjectAsync(NewObject: Entity) : GraphResponse<T>, where T is the return type UpdateWithResponseObjectAsync(UpdatedObject: Entity) : GraphResponse<T>, where T is the return type DeleteWithResponseObjectAsync() : GraphResponse<T>, where T is the return type

+GraphResponse.Content
+GraphResponse.HttpHeaders
+GraphResponse.StatusCode

 Why not on BaseRequest?
 * All of the new methods would be on all the Request objects.